 We collated a list of some of the most common questions community members are asking.
 We'll grow this list with your support

-And if you find the solution to an error or a bug, write it down, post it in the Slack channel or record a quick video.
+And if you find the solution to an error or a bug, write it down, post it in the or record a quick video.
 Chances are other developers are having the same issue, and you might save them a lot of time.

-Check out How to get your API key for more details.
+Check out for more details.

 The authentication process involves obtaining an access token using the OAuth 2.0 Authorisation Framework.
 You'll need to make a request to the authentication endpoint with your client credentials to receive the access token.

-Check out How to authenticate for more details.
+Check out for more details.

 The API provides several endpoints, such as "Get Accounts," "Get Account Balance," and "Get Account Transactions," which allow you to retrieve account details, balances, and transaction information.
 These endpoints support HTTP methods like GET and POST.

-Check out How to get your transaction history for more details.
+Check out for more details.

 You can use the "Get Accounts" endpoint (GET /za/pb/v1/accounts) to obtain a list of accounts associated with a profile.
 This endpoint requires the authorisation bearer token.

-Check out How to get your transaction history for more details.
+Check out for more details.

 You can use the "Get Account Balance" endpoint (GET /za/pb/v1/accounts/{accountId}/balance) to retrieve the balance of a specific account.
 Replace {accountId} with the actual account ID.